My Teenage Girl: Episode 8 (January 16, 2022)

 The fourth mission continues with performances by the remaining teams.
 Rehearsals were held before each remaining performance to check the remaining contestants' performance skills.
 By the end of the fourth mission, the remaining spots in the forming group were revealed, resulting in the completion of the forming group.
 The group formed by the show would consist of one contestant from Grade 2 and two contestants each from other groups.
 Prior to the completion of the forming group, the final results for each remaining contestant were revealed based on the viewers' votes.
-The three contestants from each alliance with the least votes from the viewers would be eliminated from the show.
-Grade 1's Jung Yu-ju and Jung Si-woo, Grade 2's Park Hyo-won, Grade 3's Ryou Jay-hyun and Kim Su-hye, and Grade 4's Lee Yu-min were eliminated from the show for receiving the least votes in their respective alliances.
+The three contestants from each alliance with the fewest votes from the viewers would be eliminated from the show.
+Grade 1's Jung Yu-ju and Jung Si-woo, Grade 2's Park Hyo-won, Grade 3's Ryou Jay-hyun and Kim Su-hye, and Grade 4's Lee Yu-min were eliminated from the show for receiving the fewest votes in their respective alliances.

 The fourth mission ends with Yoon Kyun-sang announcing the fifth mission known as the "Representative Selection".
 In the fifth mission, each group competes against themselves and forms two small teams to perform an assigned song.
 When each team finishes performing their song, both teams perform a dance break combining both songs.
 Grade 3 formed two trios and performed first with the following songs: Twice's "Likey" and Mamamoo's "Hip".

 Episode 9 (January 23, 2022)

 The fifth mission continues with performances by other groups.
 After Grade 4's performances, the first representatives of the forming group were revealed based on their votes during the fifth mission.
 Grade 1's Kim Seon-you and Park Bo-eun, Grade 2's Kim Ri-won, Grade 3's Kim Hyun-hee and Kim Yun-seo, and Grade 4's Yoon Chae-won and Kim Yoo-yeon became the first representatives of the forming group after receiving the most votes in their respective groups.
 Shortly after, eliminations for other contestants were held.
-The nine contestants with the least votes from the viewers would be eliminated from the show.
+The nine contestants with the fewest votes from the viewers would be eliminated from the show.
 Grades 1 and 2 eliminated four contestants each while Grade 4 eliminated Song Ye-rim from the show.
 Grade 3 became the only group who survived the eliminations, meaning the remaining contestants in that group survived.

 The fifth mission ends with Yoon Kyun-sang announcing the sixth mission known as the "Representative Takeover".
 In the sixth mission, the representatives of the forming group compete against 14 other contestants known as "challengers".
 The 14 contestants are divided into two teams of seven and are assigned the following songs: Everglow's "Dun Dun" and Itzy's "Mafia in the Morning".
 The representatives of the forming group perform an original song titled "Surprise".
 The members of the winning team would perform with the representatives of the forming group separately.
 The episode ends with two contestants forming a trio with a representative of the forming group.